SUNY Downstate Awarded Grant to Train Medical Residents in HIV/AIDS Care

 Oct 18, 2011

-SUNY Downstate Medical Center’s Special Treatment and Research (STAR) Program has been awarded $450,000 over three years to expand opportunities to train physician residents in HIV/AIDS care and treatment.
+SUNY Downstate Health Sciences University’s Special Treatment and Research (STAR) Program has been awarded $450,000 over three years to expand opportunities to train physician residents in HIV/AIDS care and treatment.
 This highly competitive award will fund the development of an innovative HIV/primary care track within SUNY Downstate’s Internal Medicine Residency Program.
 The grant comes from the AIDS Education and Training Center Program of the federal Health Resources Services Administration’s HIV/AIDS Bureau, and is one of only three such grants to be funded by HRSA.

 Jack DeHovitz, MD, MPH, distinguished service professor of medicine and director of the STAR Health Center said, “The overall supply of HIV experienced providers in New York State and the nation has been shrinking over time as current HIV providers retire, and too few health care providers are adequately trained and experienced in providing the care these patients need.”
 He continued, “This workforce trend, also reflected in Brooklyn, is further complicated as HIV becomes a complex, chronic, and multisystem disease requiring multidisciplinary expertise.
 We anticipate that the HIV residency training program developed through this award will help to alleviate the increasing shortages of HIV experienced providers.”
 Dr. DeHovitz is principal investigator on the award.